 CURRENT AGENDA ITEMS

-Development of Book
+Development of Book Series

 Big data is defined as data of sufficient size or complexity that it exceeds the capabilities of conventional solutions or methodologies.
 At present, the Big Data Committee will focus in the area of data science as the area best able to address the needs imposed by big data.

-Big Data Reference Model
+Big Data Book Series

 At the highest-level, there should be a recognition that a legal professional may need to traverse any vertical within data science to properly address their needs.
 Legal agendas, policies, regulations and legal matters are driven by information that is in the abstract.
 This information may be found in nearly any type of electronic form.
 Since data-science verticals touch all forms of electronic data, and in different ways, it will be necessary to provide a high-level framework, or reference model, which will guide the legal professional through the field of data science, generally.